 The ultimate read for Jedi fans this October is Star Wars Year By Year: A Visual History (DK Publishing, 2016).
 This gorgeous coffee table book tells the story of the Star Wars franchise from its inception to where we’re at today with the upcoming Star Wars: Rogue One.
 The book is divided up into 6 chapters, each covering a different period in the history of the franchise.
 Readers are also given a timeline providing fans with a fun way to learn about history while getting your Star Wars fix at the same time.

 One of my favourite sections of the book looks at the life of George Lucas leading up to his creation of the Star Wars story and the inspiration that got him there.
 There are plenty of pictures and art (and even two detachable prints) to help bring this must-have collectors item to life.
 The book itself comes in a gold and black embossed sleeve making it a definitive focal point on any tiny table or overstocked shelf.

-Here are the Top 5 Highlights From Star Wars Year By Year:
+Top 5 Highlights From Star Wars Year By Year

 The first Beta VCR was released as a console with a 19″ television for $2,495 in May of 1975.
 The first Apple Computer was sold in July 1976 and cost $666.66.
 April 10th, 2015 saw the release of the first 6 movies for digital-only HD release.
 These are just some of the technology tidbits you’ll find in the book.
 Lucasfilm, while known for the science fiction elements in its movies was also a key adopter of new technologies and incorporated newly- developed technology in the filming of their stories and merchandise.